 - Power Supply (5v- preferably two)

 First we talk a bit about Servo Motors.
-Servo Motors are excessively used when there is a need for accurate shaft movement or position.
+Servo Motors are mainly used when there is a need for accurate shaft movement or position.
 These are not proposed for high speed applications.
 Servo motors are proposed for low speed, medium torque and accurate position application.
 So these motors are best for designing robotic arm.

 Servo motors are available at different shapes and sizes.
 We are going to use small servo motors, here we use four SG90 servos.
 A servo motor will have mainly there wires, one is for positive voltage another is for ground and last one is for position setting.
 The RED wire is connected to power, Black wire is connected to ground and YELLOW wire is connected to signal.
 Go through this tutorial of Controlling Servo Motor using Arduino to learn more about it.
 In Arduino we have predefined libraries to control the Servo, so it is very easy to control servo, which you will learn along with this tutorial.

-Construction of Robotic Arm:
+Construction of Robotic Arm

 Take a flat and stable surface, like a table or a hard card board.
 Next place a servo motor in the middle and glue it in place.
 Make sure the degree of rotation is in the area presented in figure.
 This servo acts as base of arm.